-Forrest is professional arranger.
-His arrangements for the piano and a variety of instruments are included in 40 publications by RCM Publishing.
+Forrest is a professional arranger.
+His arrangements for the piano and a variety of instruments are included in over 40 publications by the Royal Conservatory of Music.

 He is a composer who has composed hundreds of piano pieces and songs.
-He is the co-composer with Dr. Kevin Helppie of World Songs, two collections of 35 original arts songs based on ancient poetry from around the world, Drops of Silver, a song cycle, and Bridges to Artistry, a collection of 23 songs that are etudes.
+He is the co-composer with Dr. Kevin Helppie of World Songs, two collections of 35 original art songs based on ancient poetry from around the world, Drops of Silver, a song cycle, and Bridges to Artistry, a collection of 26 songs that are etudes.